TJHeuvel/rival-doc/Tutorial/tutorial-jumppad.md

         Entities
             .WithoutBurst()
             .ForEach((Entity entity, in Rotation rotation, in JumpPad jumpPad, in DynamicBuffer<StatefulTriggerEvent> triggerEventsBuffer) =>
             {
                 // Go through each trigger event of the jump pad... for (int i = 0; i < triggerEventsBuffer.Length; i++) {
                     StatefulTriggerEvent triggerEvent = triggerEventsBuffer[i];
                     Entity otherEntity = triggerEvent.GetOtherEntity(entity);

-                // If a character has entered the trigger... if (triggerEvent.State == EventOverlapState.Enter && HasComponent<KinematicCharacterBody>(otherEntity))
+                    // If a character has entered the trigger... if (triggerEvent.State == StatefulEventState.Enter && HasComponent<KinematicCharacterBody>(otherEntity))
                     {
                         KinematicCharacterBody characterBody = GetComponent<KinematicCharacterBody>(otherEntity);

                         // Cancel out character velocity in the jump force's direction
                         // (this helps make the character jump up even if it is falling down on the jump pad at high speed) characterBody.RelativeVelocity = MathUtilities.ProjectOnPlane(characterBody.RelativeVelocity, math.normalizesafe(jumpPad.JumpForce));

                         // Add the jump pad force to the character characterBody.RelativeVelocity += jumpPad.JumpForce;

                         // Unground the character
                         // (without this, the character would snap right back to the ground on the next frame) characterBody.Unground();

                         // Don't forget to write back to the component SetComponent(otherEntity, characterBody);
                     }
                 }
             }).Run();
     }
 }
 ```